 4. Solopreneurs are not building a business to scale.

-For many entrepreneurs, their goal in building their business is to grow and scale their company in an effort to sell it for a profit down the road.
+For many entrepreneurs, their goal in building their business is to grow and scale their company to sell it for a profit down the road.
 While this is not the case for all entrepreneurs, this effort is more common among those who manage companies than those who run their businesses solo.

 5. Differences in financial management.

 The bigger a company gets, the more financial responsibility the owner has.
-Not only are entrepreneurs with employees responsible for managing a business that is profitable enough to operate and pay their team, but they are also responsible for making sure factors such as payroll, benefits, and taxes are accounted for depending on their business structure.
+Not only are entrepreneurs with employees responsible for managing a business that is profitable enough to operate and pay their team, but they are also responsible for making sure factors such as payroll, benefits, and taxes are accounted for in their business structure.

 Those who work as solopreneurs often manage their businesses as a single-member LLC or sole proprietorship, which are simpler to manage and grant full decision-making authority to the owner.